 For a fake projective plane $X$, the Hodge Theorem implies that $H^j(X, \bb C) = \bigoplus_{p+q = j} H^{p, q}(X)$.
 It then follows from the Hodge symmetry that the Hodge numbers of $X$ must be Let $c_1$ and $c_2$ be the first and second Chern numbers of $X$ respectively, Noether's formula asserts that

-Recalling that $c_2$ is equal to the topological Euler characteristics of $X$, it then follows that $c_1^2 = 3c_2$ and hence the Bogomolov–Miyaoka–Yau inequality is an equality.
+Recalling that $c_2$ is equal to the topological Euler characteristics of $X$, it then follows that $c_1^2 = 9=3c_2$ and hence the Bogomolov-Miyaoka-Yau inequality is an equality.
 A classical result in \cite{Yau1977CalabisCA} asserts that this equality is true if and only if $X$ is the quotient of the complex $2$-ball $\bb B^2 \coloneqq \{(z, w) \in \bb C^2\ |\ |z|^2 + |w|^2 < 1\}$ by a torsion-free co-compact discrete subgroup of $PU(2, 1)$.

-Much of the work in classifying all fake projective planes has been done by analyzing these quotients.
+Much of the work in classifying all fake projective planes has been done by analyzing these discrete subgroups.
 In the same paper by Mumford \cite{MumfordFPP}, he noted that there exist only finitely many fake projective planes up to isomorphism.
 This is a consequence of Weil's result \cite{Weil1960} that discrete co-compact subgroups of $PU(2, 1)$ are rigid.
 Later on, Prasad and Yeung \cite{Prasad_Yeung_2007} showed that all fake projective planes must fall into one of $28$ distinct non-empty classes.
-Finally, Cartwright and Steger \cite{CARTWRIGHT201011} obtained a complete classification of $50$ conjugate pairs of fake projective planes into the aforementioned $28$ different classes.
-For a comprehensive survey on the history of classifying all fake projective planes, we refer the reader to the expository paper by Yeung in \cite{Yeung_2008}.
+Finally, Cartwright and Steger \cite{CARTWRIGHT201011} obtained a complete classification of $50$ complex conjugate pairs of fake projective planes in the aforementioned $28$ different classes.
+For a comprehensive survey on the history of classifying all fake projective planes, we refer the reader to the expository paper by Yeung \cite{Yeung_2008}.